restimel/dynamicAstar/README.md

 ## About A* algorithm

+A* is a path finding algorithm.
 It allows to find the shortest path between 2 nodes in an oriented graph.

 Its efficiency depends on the heuristic.
 If the estimation always returns 0 the A* algorithm is equivalent to Djisktra algorithm.

 ### Important tip

-* Cost movement between 2 nodes should never been negative
+* Cost movement between 2 nodes should never be negative

 * Heuristic cost should always returns a value less or equal than the real cost (when looking for the shortest cost).
 When looking for the longest path, the heuristic cost should always be greater or equal than the real cost.

 If these tips are not followed there is no guarentee to find the best path.

-## Keep it simple

-There is nothing more to import than this module to use this A* algorithm, and it does not have any dependencies (it is only standard JS).